joinpursuit/capstone/app-planning/README.md

 ### Entity Relationships

-One thing you may have noticed is that there are line between the entities and some other figures (arrow, numbers).
+One thing you may have noticed is that there are lines between the entities and some other figures (arrow, numbers).

 These represent the relationships between the entities.